Taiwan Stock Exchange Brokers 2024

 Volume

 It is also important to evaluate the pre-market prices of shares, as these can throw you off.
 It is not unusual to see an increase of 5% in the pre-market, only to have it reduce to 1% after opening.
 This can often be attributed to small volumes of trades being made, as well as price shifts in securities.
-Avoid stocks that normally conduct trades at low volumes, especially those that yield a high increase in value (eg 20%) from low orders.
+You may want to avoid stocks that normally conduct trades at low volumes, especially those that yield a high increase in value (eg 20%) from low orders.
 Additionally, a high volume of trades can often serve as a validation of trends.

 Securities that are experiencing above-average order volumes should be noted.
 To give an example, if security A usually trades around 5000 units a day but, soon after the market opens, it has already traded 10,000 units, then it might be a stock that is worth keeping a close eye on.